 Supervise your ferret when you let it out.
 They are very inquisitive animals, which can lead to them getting into all kinds of trouble, even when you haven’t necessarily identified an area or an object as being trouble.
 Keep an eye out, an ear open, and your senses alert to any danger.

 Ferrets do naturally smell.
 This smell tends to be confined to their enclosure but if you don’t clean it daily, it will quickly ruminate around a room.
-If you do intend to keep your ferret in the bedroom, you are going to have to spend a lot of time litter training, cleaning the litter tray, and ensuring that the enclosure is kept spotless, but it is absolutely possible.
+If you do intend to keep your ferret in the bedroom, you are going to have to spend a lot of time litter training, cleaning the litter tray, and ensuring that the enclosure is kept spotless.
+But it is absolutely possible to keep a ferret in a bedroom.

 Can Ferrets Slip Under Doors?